Geonovum/MIM-Werkomgeving/MetamodelUML.md

 WAS in MIM 1.0

-De relatieklassen worden naar de volgende aspecten gespecificeerd:
+Relatieklassen hebben de volgende metagegevens:

 | **Aspect**       | **Kardi-naliteit** | **Toelichting**       | **In UML 2.5**                        |      | **In EA**      |      |
 | ---------------- | ------------------ | --------------------- | ------------------------------------- | ---- | -------------- | ---- |